ry0126/PACT/README.md

 ### `real_data/into_lambda.py`

-This folder contains the code for the CIFAR-10 diagnostic experiment that illustrates the sensitivity of Storey-BH to the tuning parameter \(\lambda\).
+This folder contains the code for the CIFAR-10 diagnostic experiment that illustrates the sensitivity of Storey-BH to the tuning parameter $\lambda$.

 This experiment corresponds to the introductory CIFAR-10 example in **Figure 1** of the paper.
-It evaluates how the number of rejections and Storey's null-proportion estimate \(\widehat{\pi}_0(\lambda)\) vary with \(\lambda\), both averaged over repeated random splits and in representative single realizations.
+It evaluates how the number of rejections and Storey's null-proportion estimate $\widehat{\pi}_0(\lambda)$ vary with $\lambda$, both averaged over repeated random splits and in representative single realizations.

 ### `real_data/three_tasks.py`